ItsClemi/DerpCraft/README.md

 # DerpCraft

-DerpCraft is a Minecraft Server Emulator for the client version: 1.5.1 which i wrote back in 2013 with a friend.
+DerpCraft is a Minecraft Server Emulator for the client version: 1.5.1 which i wrote with a friend back in 2013.
 It contains the most basic stuff like: packet handling, world creation, user manager, etc...

 But the heart of the server is an algorithm i called 'Minecraft Chunk Chain Storage'.